Spacejazz/HoloView/README.md

  - `Record`: drops UI and begins screen recording scene.
 Press "Lukso" text at bottom to end recording.

  ## Known Bugs and Limitations
- The current mobile version does not have a "sign in sign out" function for Universal Profiles.
+ - The current mobile version does not have a "sign in sign out" function for Universal Profiles.
 The Universal Profile included with the build is coded into the application.
-Information regarding this account can be found in our Confluence page
+Information regarding this account can be found in our Confluence page.
+ - The current version has a bug when trying to move, scale, add new assets to an anchor that is loaded from anchor list